 The emergency field hospital is mobile and ready to deploy at a moment's notice to provide emergency medical relief in disaster-stricken areas where the medical infrastructure is damaged, overwhelmed or nonexistent.

-- The emergency field hospital expands the Samaritan’s Purse medical response capacity by quickly putting equipment and resources in disaster areas.
+- The emergency field hospital expands the Samaritan's Purse medical response capacity by quickly putting the right equipment and resources in disaster areas.

 - This resource allows Samaritan's Purse to serve as many people as possible with emergency medical care while also ministering to their spiritual needs.

-- The hospital is customizable to each response, tailored to the needs of the people in the disaster-stricken area.
+The hospital is designed to be customizable, meaning each response is unique and tailored to the needs of the people in a disaster-stricken area.

-- In its entirety, the emergency field hospital is made up of all components listed below and spans nearly an acre:
+- At its maximum deployed capacity, the emergency field hospital is made up of all the components listed below and spans nearly an acre of land:

 - Emergency room